cnm724/note-taker-express/README.md

 </div>

 ## Description
-This application was created to allow a user to add, save and delete notes.
+This application was created to allow a user to create, save and delete notes.
 This project was created to show what I have learned about express.js and how to effectively create routes and work on the backend.

 [Click Here to Check out my Note-Taker application](https://note-taker-express-3f5r.onrender.com)